anutt12/-deof-l/README.md

 # paypal-java-project-2
-ôdeofīl - A place to organize and share their personal music collection.
+ôdeofīl - A place for people to organize and share their personal music collection.